Krip9Gamer/LabBot/README.md

 # LabBot
-Procallia-Labs's discord bot
+Procallia-Labs's discord bot, created by the javascript coders of Procallia

-To Do:
--Discord.js
--Command Handler
--Commands
--Eval Command
--Music Commands
--Javacord module